 - Tires: Vittoria Zaffiro, 700x25c

 CAAD Optimo 4 is a perfect bike for people who want to ride fast.
-Its more sporty, performance-oriented geometry allows you to ride in a more aerodynamic position.
+Its more sporty, performance-oriented geometry will allow you to ride in a more aerodynamic position.

-You can take advantage of the 2×8 Shimano Claris groupset that does not provide a large gear selection but is relatively quick, precise, and reliable.
+You can take advantage of the 2×8 Shimano Claris groupset, which offers a limited gear selection but is relatively quick, precise, and reliable.

-I am also a fan of the simplicity of this bike.
+I am also a fan of this bike’s simplicity.
 Nice, clean paint job.
 No extra decals.
 This is how I like it.

-Optimo 4 has a carbon fork that can better absorb road vibrations and improve riding comfort.
+Optimo 4 features a carbon fork that better absorbs road vibrations and improves riding comfort.

 If you want an affordable and quick road bike, this one is worth your attention.